Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Notation and preliminaries

-\begin{Rem} Using this group action we can identify $\binom{[m]}{k}$ with quotient $\mathfrak{S}_k\backslash[m]^{\underline{k}}$.
-In particular, we will often regard a $k$-element subset as a $k$-tuple with arbitrarily chosen ordering (and in these situations the choice of ordering will be irrelevant). \end{Rem}
+\begin{Remark} Using this group action, we can identify $\binom{[m]}{k}$ with quotient $\mathfrak{S}_k\backslash[m]^{\underline{k}}$.
+In particular, we will often regard a $k$-element subset as a $k$-tuple with arbitrarily chosen ordering (and in~these situations, the choice of ordering will be irrelevant). \end{Remark}

-\subsubsection{Sign functions for tuples.}
+\subsubsection{Sign functions for tuples}

-For any $I,J\in[n]^{\underline{k}}$ define the generalized sign function as follows:
+For any $I,J\in[n]^{\underline{k}}$, define the generalized sign function as follows: